rewdy/email-machine/README.md

 2. Using Terminal.app (or other shell), run `npm install` in the directory to download dependencies.
 3. From the command line, gun `grunt`.
 This will start everything up so editing the sass files, layouts, and emails will result in the pages getting rendered.

-Additional help if you needed: [installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [installing node](https://nodejs.org/en/download/), [installing grunt globally](https://gruntjs.com/getting-started)
+Additional help if you needed: [installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [installing node](https://nodejs.org/en/download/), [installing grunt globally](https://gruntjs.com/getting-started), [Nunjucks templating docs](https://mozilla.github.io/nunjucks/templating.html)

 ## Resources